 In order to run the DMC-40x0 motion controller in fast mode, the fast firmware must be uploaded.
 This can be done through the GalilTools communication software.
 The fast firmware is included with the original DMC-40x0 utilities.

 In order to set the desired update rates, use the command TM.

-When the controller is operating with the fast firmware, the following functions are disabled:
+When the controller is operating with the fast firmware, some functions are disables.
+For details see Fast Update Rate Mode in the Appendix.